adamameen5/sprinboot-backend-app/README.md

 - GIT for version control

 ## General Application Constraints
-- Users are using BayzTracker mobile app, assume that the API is only consumed by mobile
+- Users are using CryptoTracker mobile app, assume that the API is only consumed by mobile
 - Data should only be accepted from the registered users with their ownership rights.
 - There are two types of users: Admin and User.
     - Both user types can create alerts.